msheldon83/EdluminUI/README.md

 ## Running the app

 - Run `yarn` to install dependencies.
-- Run `yarn build` to, among other things, create generated types and scripts.
+- Run `yarn start`.
+This will run code generation for graphql types and start a live-reloading webpack-dev-server.
-  - We decided not to check in the generated GraphQL types for this project.
-If you view or edit the source code before building the app, you will see many type errors and failed imports.
-(This is because generated type / files will not exist yet.)
-- Run `yarn dev` to start the hot-reloading dev server.
 - Visit port 3000 to view the running app.

 ## Generating Graphql Types

 The `codegen` task generates all type files.
 It:

-1. Runs a regex on the `server-schema.graphql` to conform to the code generator syntax
-2. Generates `schema-types.gen.ts` in the graphql module
+1. Generates `schema-types.gen.ts` in the graphql module
-3. Generates `graphql-types.ts` in the client
+2. Generates `graphql-types.ts` in the client

 ## Interactive Style Guide